How to Study for the NBCOT OTR® Exam

-- The exam is based on entry-level practice: what an entry-level OTR or COTA should know, as determined by NBCOT’s surveys of entry-level practitioners.
+The exam is based on entry-level practice: what an entry-level OTR® should know, as determined by NBCOT® surveys of entry-level practitioners.
 The focus is on applying what you know to clinical situations, not simple recitation of facts.

-- It’s a high-stakes exam!
-A lot depends on success!
+Remember, this is a high stakes exam.
+A lot depends on your success!

-- Knowing what is out there to help you prepare will allow you to determine what works best for you.
-AOTA (www.aota.org/learn) and NBCOT (www.nbcot.org/aspire) both offer resources to prepare for the exam.
+Knowing what is out there to help you prepare will allow you to determine what works best for you.
+AOTA.org and NBCOT.org both offer resources to prepare for the exam.

-- Try out TrueLearn’s SmartBanks https://truelearn.com/occupational-therapy/otr-exam/.
-These question banks combine high-quality realistic practice questions, cognitive research, and individualized testing behaviors to guide learning and increase performance on high stakes medical exams.
+Try out TrueLearn’s occupational therapy practice questions—SmartBank.
+This question bank combines high-quality realistic practice questions, cognitive research, and individualized testing behaviors to guide learning and increase performance on high stakes medical exams.
 And the topics are mapped to the NBCOT OTR® exam content outline.